The Whistler (radio series): Characters and story

 Each episode of The Whistler began with the sound of footsteps and a person whistling.
 (The Saint radio series with Vincent Price used a similar opening.)
 The haunting signature theme tune was composed by Wilbur Hatch and featured Dorothy Roberts whistling with an orchestra.

 A character known only as the Whistler was the host and narrator of the tales, which focused on crime and fate.
 He often commented directly upon the action in the manner of a Greek chorus, taunting the characters, guilty or innocent, from an omniscient perspective.
 The stories followed a formula in which a person's criminal acts were typically revealed either by an overlooked but important detail or by the criminal's own stupidity.
 An ironic ending, often grim, was a key feature of each episode.
 But on rare occasions, such as "Christmas Bonus" broadcast on Christmas Day 1944, the plot's twist of fate caused the story to end happily for the protagonist.

 Bill Forman, a veteran radio announcer, had the title role of the Whistler for the longest period of time.
 Others who portrayed the Whistler at various times were Gale Gordon, Joseph Kearns, Marvin Miller (announcer for the show, who occasionally filled in for Forman and played supporting roles), and Bill Johnstone (who had the title role on radio's The Shadow from 1938 to 1943).
 Cast members included Betty Lou Gerson, Hans Conried, Joseph Kearns, Cathy Lewis, Elliott Lewis, Gerald Mohr, Lurene Tuttle and Jack Webb.

 Writer-producer J. Donald Wilson established the tone of the show during its first two years, and he was followed in 1944 by producer-director George Allen.
 Other directors included Sterling Tracy and Sherman Marks with final scripts by Joel Malone and Harold Swanton.
 Of the 692 episodes, over 200 no longer exist.
 In 1946, a local Chicago version of The Whistler with local actors (including Everett Clarke as the Whistler) aired Sundays on WBBM, sponsored by Meister Brau beer.

 Parallel productions

 In March 1948, conflict between two sponsors led to CBS's broadcasting of two versions of The Whistler concurrently.
 Signal Oil sponsored the program from the Rocky Mountains westward, and Household Finance was the sponsor in the eastern half of the United States.
-The trade publication Variety reported, "When the two clients couldn't agree on how the script should be treated, CBS stepped in and ordered two different yarns ahd an entire new production setup for each sponsor."
+The trade publication Variety reported, "When the two clients couldn't agree on how the script should be treated, CBS stepped in and ordered two different yarns and an entire new production setup for each sponsor."
 The resulting change created the following structures: